spectrocloud/librarium/docs/docs-content/tenant-settings/palette-resource-limits.md

 ---
-sidebar_label: "Resource Limits"
+sidebar_label: "Default Resource Limits"
 title: "Default Resource Limits"
 description:
   "Understand the default resource limits for Palette and learn how to set resource limits for your Palette tenant."
 icon: ""
 hide_table_of_contents: false
-sidebar_position: 40
+sidebar_position: 25
-tags: ["user-management"]
+tags: ["tenant-administration"]
 ---

-Tenant admins can set and update resource limits for Palette.
+Tenant administrators can set and update resource limits for Palette.
 The resource limits determine the maximum number of resources that can be created in Palette.
 The resource limits are set at the tenant level and apply to all projects in the tenant.

 The following table lists the default resource limits for Palette: